jschaefmn/horiseon-refactor/README.md

 # Horiseon-Refactor

 ## Description
-- We have been contacted by the owners of Horiseon to improve the code for their website to help improve their Search Engine Optimization
+- We have been contacted by the owners of Horiseon to improve the code for their website to help improve their Search Engine Optimization and minimize the amount of written code.

 ### What Was Changed?
 1. Retitled the title to Horiseon